-The requirements do not apply to chemicals that are used for:
+Furthermore, the requirements do not apply to chemicals used for:

-- treatment of raw water - energy production - maintenance work that is defined as maintenance of pulp and paper production equipment during production.
-For example, the cleaning of wires, or of cooking and bleaching equipment, is regarded as maintenance of pulp and paper production equipment, whereas felt washing agents used continuously in production are regarded as production chemicals. - wastewater treatment lying outside the control of the pulp or paper manufacturer, that is wastewater treatment done by an external part such as municipal wastewater treatment plants.
-Chemicals used in external water treatment plants operated by the pulp or paper manufacturer are not exempted from the requirements, see also external/internal water treatment in the list of definitions. - trials in pulp and paper manufacturing for no longer than 10 days during a period of, at most, two months.
+- Treatment of raw water - Energy production such as chemicals used in treatment of cooling water and boiler water - Maintenance during production stops.
+Chemicals as felt washing agents used continuously in production are, however, regarded as production chemicals. - Wastewater treatment lying outside the control of the pulp or paper manufacturer, as a treatment done by an external part such as municipal wastewater treatment plants.
+Chemicals used in external water treatment plants operated by the pulp or paper manufacturer are not exempted from the requirements, see also external/internal water treatment in the list of definitions. - Trials in pulp and paper manufacturing for no longer than 10 days during a period of, at most, two months.